 These are the reasons why investors in long-term bonds need an extra incentive.
 And this extra incentive comes in the form of a maturity risk premium.

 There is a very close connection between the concept of maturity risk premium and interest rate risk.

 If you invest in a bond, the issuer undertakes to pay a set rate of interest and the principal at maturity.
-There are chances that before maturity, the market rates rise.
-In such a case, the bond you invested in gives you interest at a lower than the market rate.
+There are chances that before maturity, the market rates will rise.
+In such a case, the bond you invested in gives you interest at a lower rate than the market rate.
 This risk of the interest rate rising more than the set rate is the interest rate risk.

-The maturity risk premium helps to offset this risk by raising the interest rates on the securities with longer maturity.
+The maturity risk premium helps offset this risk by raising the interest rates on the securities with longer maturity.

 How to Calculate?

 Next, one will have to get the yield for risk-free securities, which have the same maturity as the bond.
-One best way to get the risk-free yield is to look at the interest rate of the Treasury securities.
+One best way to get a risk-free yield is to look at the interest rate of the Treasury securities.
 These securities are risk-free as the U.S. government backs them.

 Once you get the risk-free rate, subtract it from the interest that the 10-year bond offers.
 The result you get is the minimum risk premium for investing in a 10-year bond.